Religious, Secular & Spiritual Dialogue

 • The first reason is to explore new opportunities of the 21st century to live out the “mission ad gentes” of the Church that binds us as Catholics to all those who believe differently than us.
 This relationship is an important place where we share the love of Christ.

-• Second, in the western world, the gulf felt between people of faith and secular culture is a not so new periphery of the Church that demands encounter, study, and the application of the Gospel in the spirit of dialogue, love, and bridge building.
+• Second, in the Western world, the gulf felt between people of faith and secular culture is a not-so-new periphery of the Church that demands encounter, study, and the application of the Gospel in the spirit of dialogue, love, and bridge-building.

 Common Ground: Conversations between Atheists, Religious Believers & Secular Humanists